2023/24 | Conestoga College

-The Business program also prepares students to pursue industry designations and professional certifications in addition to their diploma, should they choose to do so.
-The industry designations/certifications may require further courses, additional exams, related work experience and additional fees to qualify.
-Visit the websites of the organizations listed below to determine the detailed requirements set by the granting bodies of these associations.
+The Business program also prepares students to pursue industry designation and professional certification in addition to their diploma, should they choose to do so.
+The industry designation/certification may require further courses, additional exams, related work experience and additional fees to qualify.
+Visit the website of the organization listed below to determine the detailed requirements set by the granting bodies of these associations.

 Required Supplies and Texts

 Please see course outlines and instructional plans for details on course supplies and textbooks.